 - Later, the research team will help food producers in other regions consider how they can start similar initiatives to reconnect people with ancestral lands.
 Non-Māori producers and consumers may also have the opportunity to join these initiatives.

-- Researchers have identified four case study catchment groups at an early stage of formation, in Southland, Pelorus, Hawkes Bay, Northland.
+- Researchers have identified four case study catchment groups at an early stage of formation, in Southland (Pourakino Catchment Group), Marlborough (Pelorus Catchment Group), Hawkes Bay (Mangaone Catchment Group), Northland (Waitangi Catchment Group).
 The research programme will support them to evolve a collective management approach.

 - The collective management project will regularly bring together catchment group members to share experiences and learn how to improve collective management in their home catchments.